Anoobis5/Module_1/README.md

 One of the biggest challenges in the data we were able to present was the lack of data that could provide a more specific direction Louise to take when creating her Kickstarter campaign.
 We were able to identify some factors that could result in a successful Kickstarter, but many factors limited how succeessful she could be based on the data provided.
 One factor we did not consider, was whether the length a campaign was active had an effect on the campaign's success.

-Average Donations with campaign length could also give useful informastion that could lead to campaign success

 ## Results